-Valentine’s Day has been and gone, but for some love is still very much in the air.
+Valentine’s Day comes and goes, but for some, love is still very much in the air.

-The run-up to Valentine’s Day is a busy time of year for marketing mails – how successful were yours this year?
+The run-up to Valentine’s Day is a busy time of year for marketing emails, with essential questions coming up, like – how successful were your email campaigns?
 Did you hit your hoped-for response rates?
-Could have done better?
+Could you have done better?

 Let’s look at our 10 top tips for the perfect email storm